Forest Adventures at the Goodwood Education Trust

 Forest Adventures with the Goodwood Education Trust takes place in Seeley Copse, a 20-acre area of woodland on the Goodwood Estate that is dedicated to education.
-Sessions are led by experienced Forest School leaders who hold the Level 3 practitioner qualification.
-Activities include a range of activities including natural arts and crafts, shelter building, campfire starting and cooking, simple tool use; flora, fauna and woodland exploration.
+Sessions are led by experienced Forest School leaders and activities include a range of activities such as natural arts and crafts, shelter building, campfire starting and cooking, simple tool use; flora, fauna and woodland exploration.

 Forest Adventures in Seeley Copse is also available for schools, colleges and other groups wishing to visit on a self-led basis.

-Join us at Seeley Copse for forest based fun this half term.
+Join us at Seeley Copse for forest-based fun during October half term.

 Drop off at 9am and collect at 4pm from Goodwood Education Centre, Seeley Copse,

 opposite Home Farm Dairy, PO18 0QD.
 View the location here.

 Woodland campfire-cooked snack is included, but please provide snacks for the afternoon break and a packed lunch.
 Warning – having fun outside makes you hungry.

 View the booking terms & conditions here.

 Originating in Scandinavia in the 1980’s, Forest School is now hugely popular in the UK as the benefits of outdoor learning become more and more widely recognised.
 Children and young people are given opportunities to develop confidence, creativity and self-esteem through hands-on learning in a natural woodland environment.
 This allows them to develop physically, emotionally and socially, whilst at the same time forming an appreciation and respect for the natural world.